 Painting of ashlar frontages can be extremely damaging where the paint used in non-breathable.
-There has been a tradition of painting the smaller stone-built properties in Dumbarton, but stone needs to breath, and trapped moisture behind a layer (or more) of paint can lead to long-term decay.
-Additionally, the use of cement in repairs can accelerate deterioration of stonework, as can be seen in the Station Road/Meadowbank Street tenements where the ashlar was already very soft.
+There has been a tradition of painting the smaller stone-built properties in Dumbarton, but stone needs to breath, and trapped moisture behind cement in repairs can accelerate deterioration of stonework, as can be seen in the Station Road/Meadowbank Street tenements where the ashlar was already verv soft.

 Satellite dishes, burglar alarm boxes and CCTV cameras all impact negatively on a Conservation Area when their installation is not controlled.
-More damaging is the impact that can be made through an inappropriate modern intervention.
+More damagingis the impact that can be made through an inappropriate modern intervention.
 Although not recent, the flat-roofed, cement-covered attic storey to No. 3 High Street creates an ugliness that is undeserved on an historic building.
 Similarly, extensions to the rear are equally unsympathetic.
 Adjacent to the same building, a modern timber conservatory installed from the period when the building was in use as a restaurant is a jarring feature of the eastern end of High Street.